Mark Gordon (actor)

-Mark Joshua Gordon (May 19, 1926 – August 12, 2010) was an American film, television and theatre actor.
+Mark Joshua Gordon (May 19, 1926 – August 12, 2010) was an American film, stage and television actor.

 Life and career

 Gordon was born in New York City.
-He began his career in 1952, appearing in the Broadway play Desire Under the Elms.
+He began his stage career in 1952, appearing in the Broadway play Desire Under the Elms.
+He then began his screen career in 1963, appearing in the CBS drama television series East Side West Side.

-Gordon made his television debut in 1956, playing Lt.
-Paul Carey in the soap opera The Edge of Night.

-From the 1960s through the 1980s Gordon appeared in film and television programs including Take the Money and Run, Hawaii Five-O, The Mary Tyler Moore Show, A New Leaf, Don't Drink the Water, The F.B.I., Hawkins, Starsky & Hutch, The New Dick Van Dyke Show, Lotsa Luck, The Nickel Ride, Kojak and Hawkins.
+Later in his career, Gordon appeared in film and television programs including Take the Money and Run, Hawaii Five-O, The Mary Tyler Moore Show, A New Leaf, Don't Drink the Water, The F.B.I., Hawkins, Starsky & Hutch, The New Dick Van Dyke Show, Lotsa Luck, The Nickel Ride, Kojak and Hawkins.
 He also appeared in stage productions including Of Mice and Men, The Sign in Sidney Brustein's Window, and The Moon Besieged.

 In 2001, Gordon retired from acting, last appearing in the NBC comedy drama television series Ed.